 Conclusion

-To recap, captions help your viewers better understand your video content.
+To recap, the closed caption vs subtitles debate, captions help your viewers better understand your video content.
 They cater to the audience who have hearing impairments or have to watch videos without sound.
 Subtitles are translations of what the YouTuber is saying in a language different from what the audience speaks.
 Closed captions and subtitles can boost views on YouTube videos by engaging viewers.
 They also help to optimize your videos’ SEO and visibility in YouTube search results and SERPs.
 Thus, you make your content more accessible and reach a wider audience.

 Frequently Asked Questions